tink-ab/tink-link-ios/USAGE.md

 ## Showing Terms and Conditions and Privacy Policy
 If aggregating under Tink's license the user must be presented with an option to view Tink’s Terms and Conditions and Privacy Policy before aggregating any data.

-Here's how you can get the url for the Terms and Conditions and present it with the SFSafariViewController.
+Here's how you can get the url for the Terms and Conditions and present it with the `SFSafariViewController`.

 ```swift
 import SafariServices